wildthinkslaboratory/starterblog/drafts/usamts2.md

 background: '/img/posts/mangoes.jpg'
 ---

 The USA Mathematical Talent Search [USAMTS](https://www.usamts.org) is a unique mathematical competition for middle school and high school students.
 Previous competitions contain a treasure trove of challenging, thought provoking and remarkably accessible problems.
-I'm going to write some interactive apps for a few these problems so that it's easier for more people to get to the heart of each problem.
+I'm writing some interactive apps for a few these problems so that it's easier for more people to get to the heart of each problem.
+This problem is part of the 2019-2020 year problems, but it was in the first problem set and was due back in October 2019.
+So it's too late for a submission and fair game for discussion.
 This is the second problem I've presented.
 You can find the previous USAMTS problem [here](https://wildthinkslaboratory.github.io/smartblog/usamts/2020/01/17/usamts1.html).

 ### USAMTS 2019-2020 Problem Set 1